I assert the nature of all reality is spiritual, not material or a dualism of matter and spirit.

 Werner Heisenberg, Nobel Prize in Physics (1932)

 For anyone interested in the question of who and what we are, I have included a short excerpt of a discussion on this topic that occurs between the two main characters James and Mo.
-This is taken from chapter 7 of Elysium's Passage.
+This is taken from Chapter 7 of Elysium's Passage; The Summit.
 Are we spirits or are we just material beings that have evolved over time by chance?
-The philosopher James argues for matter while his companion Mo argues for spirit.
+James, the philosopher, argues for the material brain as being mind while his companion Mo argues that the consciousness of the mind is of the Spirit.

 The dialogue below is one of their first discussions on the controversy.